saadjiqbal/CS704_Group5/README.md

 ##### Simplicity Code:
 Insie the `SimplicityCode` folder, you'll find a `BASE.zip` and a `MOBILE.zip`.
 These compressed folders contain all the project files, however, we couldn't figure out how to import or export projects in Simplicity.
 So our suggestion would be to create a new project and copy over the contents of the main.c file.

-For the Mobile Station, the project has additional settings through "#define" found at the top of the "main.c" file.
+For the Mobile Station, the project has additional settings through `#define` found at the top of the `main.c` file.
 There are two methods of calculating distance of mobile station from beacons using RSSI.
 However, this is prone to causing a crash in the program.
-To turn this off, change the value of the "DIST_METHOD" define to 0.
+To turn this off, change the value of the `DIST_METHOD` define to `0`.
 Turns off distance prints.
-To use method one, change the value of the "DIST_METHOD" define to 1.
+To use method one, change the value of the `DIST_METHOD` define to 1.
 Prints distance.
-To use method two, change the value of the "DIST_METHOD" define to 2.
+To use method two, change the value of the `DIST_METHOD` define to `2`.
 Prints distance.
-To initialise the external accelerometer and magnetometer sensors, change the value of the "PRINT_I2C" define to 1.
+To initialise the external accelerometer and magnetometer sensors, change the value of the `PRINT_I2C` define to `1`.
 Prints success/fail information.

 For the Base Station, this project does not have any special settings.
 It prints out the value sent from the mobile station over bluetooth to the base station.

-The projects need to be built, and for this we would suggest following the instructions in the Simplicity lab document, however, the one difference would be to copy over the contents of the main.c file from the project that you would like to build.
+The projects need to be built, and for this we would suggest following the instructions in the Simplicity lab document, however, the one difference would be to copy over the contents of the `main.c` file from the project that you would like to build.
 After building both projects, connect the mobile station (The board with external accelerometer and magnetometer sensors) to the computer, then start debugging.
 By the instructions stated above, determine the COM port of the board and make note of it.
 Once the board has been programmed, terminate the debugger, and disconnect the mobile station.

 Next, connect the base station (The board without an external accelerometer and magnetometer sensor) to the computer, then start debugging.
 Once again, using the instructions above, determine the COM port of the board and make note of it.
 Once the board has been programmed, terminate the debugger, and disconnect the base station.